Large Language Models are In-context Teachers for Knowledge Reasoning: Methodology

+\paragraph{Filtering Self-explanations.} We filter out the elicited self-explanations based on the explanation \textit{faithfulness}~\citep{jacovi-goldberg-2020-towards}.
+Explanations that fail to guide the model to produce the given answer, i.e., $y \neq \text{argmax}_{\tilde{y}}P(\tilde{y}|x,\pi^{\text{self}},\theta)$, are screened.
+We empirically verify the self-explanation ability of different LMs and show that those models succeed in justifying the given $(x,y)$ most of the time (see Section~\ref{sec:faithexp}).

+\paragraph{ICL with Self-explanations.} \looseness=-1000 The self-explanations $\pi^{\text{self}}$ elicited by the model are then used as in-context exemplars for prompting it following Equation~\ref{eq:icl}.
+This can be viewed as the model teaching itself via ICL to do reasoning.
+Additionally, the ICL performance is very close when using respective $\pi^{\text{self}}$ elicited with either wrong or ground-truth $y$ for the input question $x$ in Equation~\ref{eq:generate_exp} (see Section~\ref{para:correct_self_exp}).

-\paragraph{Generalization through generation diversity.} Generated self-explanation will then be used as in-context demonstrations together with corresponding question-answer pairs.
-However, the underlying logic of $\pi^{\text{self}}$ may be very specific to its corresponding $(x,y)$ and thus lacks generalizability to other different cases.
+\paragraph{Generalization through generation diversity.} The underlying logic of $\pi^{\text{self}}$ might be very specific to its corresponding $(x,y)$ and thus lacks generalizability to other different cases from test data.
 Then, the output explanation $\hat{\pi}_{\text{te}}$ at test time may fail to apply to the input cases, leading to wrong answers.
-To mitigate this issue, we design $\gamma$ so as to prompt the model to generate solutions employing distinct logics.
+To mitigate this issue, we also design a new instruction $\gamma'$ so as to prompt the model to generate solutions employing distinct logics.
 Formally, we have,